 All of the below suggestions have long stay policies available for Canada with winter sports coverage available for an additional premium.

-Australia – Fast Cover have a specific 12 month IEC policy that can be extended by another 12 months on the date of departure.
-This combines to offer the 24 month policy needed
+Prior to the pandemic, Fast Cover was one of the most popular insurance providers for Australians heading to Canada for a ski season, with a specific 12 IEC policy that could be extended by another 12 months on the date of departure.

-EU including UK and Ireland – True Traveller offers a 24 month specialised IEC policy that allows unlimited visits home and can be started even if already travelling.
-I have personally used True Traveller
+True Traveller offers a 24 month specialised IEC policy that allows unlimited visits home and can be started even if already travelling.
+I personally used True Traveller for my IEC working holiday.

 Common questions about ski season insurance

-Can I cancel my ski season insurance policy once in Canada?
+Can I cancel my Canada ski season insurance policy?

 No, as this would be considered fraud.